I can’t tell you definitively what the “healthiest” option off the Wendy’s menu is, because we all have different definitions of what healthy means.

 My favorites are when they release their seasonal summer salads, which always have some kind of fruit in them. but since they are only seasonal, I stuck with the staples here.

-One thing that is great about Wendy’s salad options are the ability to order half salads.
+One thing that is great about Wendy’s salad options is the ability to order half salads.
 As you can see by the nutrition, they’re not EXACTLY half of the full salad, and the size is still decent.

 If you’re looking to save some calories, getting a half salad instead of fries can be a great option, and much more filling.